ansible/ansible-risk-insight/README.md

 ![ari overview](doc/images/ari-overview.png)

-ARI can apply rules to evaluate quality and risk for the tasks and roles on the call tree.
+ARI can apply rules to evaluate quality and risk for the tasks, roles, playbooks and taskfiles on the call tree.

 ![ari apply rules](doc/images/ari-apply-rules.png)